Family Orientation FAQs

 What does the Family Orientation registration charge include?

-The registration charge covers all-day programming and staffing expenses and the Farewell Reception.
-It does not include lunch or parking.
+The registration charge covers all-day programming, one meal and one t-shirt.
+It does not include parking.

 Can I receive a waiver for the registration charge?